G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Main theorem for reductive

 The curve case of this theorem is \cite[theorem 4.6]{Independence_of_monodromy_groups}.
 To prove that in the stack case, we first prove an extension of Deligne's theorem to stacks: \begin{lemma} Let $\mathcal{X}$ be a normal geometrically integral algebraic stack of finite presentation over $\mathbb{F}_q$ and let $x$ be a geometric point.
-Let $\chi : \pi_1(\mathcal{X}, x) \to \overline{\Q_l}^*$ be a continuous character of the fundamental group.
-Then the image $\chi(\pi_1(\mathcal{X}_{\overline{\mathbb{F}_q}}, x))$ of the geometric fundamental group is a finite group. \end{lemma} \begin{proof} By lemma \ref{lemma 2.14}, combined with the fact that open substacks of normal geometrically integral algebraic stacks over $\mathbb{F}_q$ are also normal and geometrically integral, there is no harm in shrinking to an open substack.
-By proposition \ref{proposition 3.18} and \cite[theorem 11.3]{noohi2002fundamental}, for every Noetherian algebraic stack $\mathcal{X}$, there exist an open substack $\mathcal{U}$ such that $\mathcal{U}$ with its reduced structure is a monotonous stack, and that there is a gerbe-like morphism $f:\mathcal{U}\to \mathcal{Y}$, where $Y$ is a DM stack and $f$ induces an isomorphism $\pi_1(\mathcal{U})\xrightarrow{\sim} \pi_1(\mathcal{Y})$.
+Let $\chi : \pi_1(\mathcal{X}, x) \to \overline{\Q_\ell}^*$ be a continuous character of the fundamental group.
+Then the image $\chi(\pi_1(\mathcal{X}_{\overline{\mathbb{F}_q}}, x))$ of the geometric fundamental group is a finite group. \end{lemma} \begin{proof} By Lemma \ref{lemma 4.7}, combined with the fact that open substacks of normal geometrically integral algebraic stacks over $\mathbb{F}_q$ are also normal and geometrically integral, we can freely shrink to an open substack.
+By Proposition \ref{proposition 4.16}, Theorem \cite[theorem 11.3]{noohi2002fundamental} and the fact that $\mathcal{X}$ is geometrically integral, there exists an open substack $\mathcal{U}$ which is open and dense in $\mathcal{X}$ and that $\mathcal{U}$ with its reduced structure is a monotonous gerbe, and that there is a gerbe-like morphism $f:\mathcal{U}\to \mathcal{Y}$, where $Y$ is a DM stack and $f$ induces an isomorphism $\pi_1(\mathcal{U})\xrightarrow{\sim} \pi_1(\mathcal{Y})$.
 Since a gerbe-like morphism is a universal homeomorphism, $\mathcal{Y}$ is geometrically irreducible.
-Since $f$ is also smooth, $\mathcal{Y}$ is normal.
+Moreover, as $f$ is smooth and of finite type, $\mathcal{Y}$ is normal.
 Thus, we are reduced to the DM stack case.

 By \cite[Corollaire 6.1.1]{LMB}, every DM stack $\mathcal{X}$ of finite presentation over $\mathbb{F}_q$ has an open dense substack $\mathcal{U}$, such that $\mathcal{U}$ is isomorphic to a global quotient stack $[Y/G]$ with $G$ being a finite group scheme and $Y$ is normal and geometrically irreducible.
 So we are again reduced to the case of a global quotient DM stack of the above form: $[Y/G]$.
 The presentation morphism $Y\to [Y/G]$ induces an injection of fundamental groups $\pi_1(Y)\to \pi_1([Y/G])$ such that the image of $\pi_1(Y)$ in $\pi_1([Y/G])$ is a finite index subgroup, thus the image of $\pi_1(Y_{\overline{\mathbb{F}_q}})$ in $\pi_1([Y/G]_{\overline{\mathbb{F}_q}})$ is also finite.
 Since $Y$ is a normal and geometrically irreducible scheme over $\mathbb{F}_q$, $\chi(\pi_1(Y_{\overline{\mathbb{F}_q}}))$ is finite.
 Thus, $\chi(\pi_1([Y/G]_{\overline{\mathbb{F}_q}}))$ is also finite, proving the lemma. \end{proof}